Akif9748/akf-forum/README.md

 - upload other photos, model for it
 - category system bloat.
 - replace not found errors with no perm
 - prewiev for send messages in markdown format.
-Markdown in user about
+Markdown in user about, deprecate clean content
 ## Major Version History
 - V4: Caching
 - V3: New Theme